Solar models in light of new high metallicity measurements from solar wind data: Abstract

 \section{Abstract}

 We study the impact of new metallicity measurements, from solar wind data, on the solar model.
-The ``solar abundance problem" refers to the persisting discrepancy between helioseismological observations and predictions of solar models computed implementing state-of-the-art photospheric abundances.
-We critically reassess the problem, in particular considering a new set of abundances which indicate a solar metallicity $Z_{\odot} \geq 0.0196 \pm 0.0014$, significantly higher than the currently established value.
-The new values hint at an abundance of volatile elements (i.e. C, N, O, Ne) close to previous concordance results of Grevesse \& Sauval 1998, whereas the abundance of refractory elements (i.e. Mg, Si, S, Fe) is considerably increased.
+The ``solar modelling problem" refers to the persisting discrepancy between helioseismological observations and predictions of solar models computed implementing state-of-the-art photospheric abundances.
+We critically reassess the problem, in particular considering the new set of abundances of von Steiger \& Zurbuchen 2016, determined through the \textit{in situ} collection of solar wind samples from polar coronal holes.
+This new set of abundances indicates a solar metallicity $Z_{\odot} \geq 0.0196 \pm 0.0014$, significantly higher than the currently established value.
+The new values hint at an abundance of volatile elements (i.e. C, N, O, Ne) close to previous results of Grevesse \& Sauval 1998, whereas the abundance of refractory elements (i.e. Mg, Si, S, Fe) is considerably increased.
 Using the Linear Solar Model formalism, we determine the variation of helioseismological observables in response to the changes in elemental abundances, in order to explore the consistency of these new measurements with constraints from helioseismology.
 We find that, for observables that are particularly sensitive to the abundance of volatile elements, in particular the radius of the convective zone boundary (CZB) and the sound speed around the radius of CZB, improved agreement over previous models is obtained.
-Conversely, the high abundance of refractories correlates with a higher core temperature, which results in an overproduction of neutrinos (with fluxes exceeding their observed values by up to a factor of two) and a huge increase in the surface Helium abundance, as well as a worsened disagreement for the sound speed near the core.
-We discuss these results in the context of the ``solar abundance problem", which we conclude remains unsolved.
-Despite the different method adopted, our results agree with those obtained through a full non-linear analysis by Serenelli et al. 2016, demonstrating the reliability and practicality of the Linear Solar Model as a tool to investigate solar physics.
+Conversely, the high abundance of refractories correlates with a higher core temperature, resulting in an overproduction of neutrinos and a huge increase in the surface Helium abundance.
+We conclude that the ``solar modelling problem" remains unsolved.